cs24/cloud-inquisitor/docs/contributing.rst

 Contributing
 ############

-We would love contributions to Cloud Inqusitor - this document aims to help you get started quickly.
+We would love contributions to Cloud Inqusitor - this document will help you get started quickly.

 ====
 Docs
 ====

-Within this **docs** directory, there's documentation on:
+Within this **docs** directory, you'll find documentation on:

 * `Building with Packer <local-development/packer.rst>`_
 * `Building with Docker <local-development/docker.rst>`_